-Life Coaching Tip: Fear is often illogical, irrational, and primal.
+Life Coaching Tip: Fear is often illogical, irrational, and primal, stoked from the scary beliefs you developed in your childhood when you were trying to make sense of the world.
 It can hold you back from what you want.
-However, you can call out your own BS, challenge your mind-drama, and move forward...
+However, you have the power to call out your own BS, challenge your mind-drama, and swiftly move forward...

 That’s the best word I can think of to describe our five-month-old puppy, Ginger’s, feelings about food.

 She eats every meal as though it were her last, checks out all objects to see if they’re edible, and leaps over her sister, Mocha, to get to any food that hits the floor first every time.